ctvle/skills-test-with-actions/resume.md

 _Teach all things Git give away all the stickers, ensure world peace_

- Note here: Learners yup, you found the error!
-  _Course maintainers leave the italics with instead of for the error case_
+ _Note here: Learners yup, you found the error_ _Course maintainers leave the italics with instead of for the error case_

 ### Supportocat